 To accept the grant award, each applicant must return all award documents and all required forms with original signatures within 45 calendar days of the award date.
-The applicant will be unable to request funds until all required documents are returned to the CJCC office.
+The applicant will be unable to request funds until all required documents are correctly completed and returned to the CJCC office.